-- The Doctor's now-former Robot Buddy K-9, first appeared in "The Invisible Enemy", which aired in 1977.
+- The Doctor's former Robot Buddy K-9 first appeared in "The Invisible Enemy", which aired in 1977.
 Since then, at least in the parent show and The Sarah Jane Adventures, he has not undergone a redesign, so that his design aesthetic (at least in the parent show) remains unchanged.
-When K-9 re-appeared in "School Reunion" (2006), Present Day characters made note of his dated appearance.
+When K-9 re-appeared in "School Reunion" (2006), Present Day characters commented on his dated appearance.

-- The Star Trek prequel Enterprise took place before the original Star Trek.
-In the mirror universe episode, the Campy Zeerusty TOS era ship Defiant is sent "back" and everyone still marvels at how futuristic it is.
+- The Star Trek prequel series, Star Trek: Enterprise took place over a century before the original Star Trek series.
+In the Mirror Universe episode, the campy, zeerusty TOS-era ship Defiant is sent back from the 2260s of the prime reality to the mid-2150s of the Mirror Universe and everyone still marvels at how "futuristic" it is.

-- The Metal Gear series is probably the kings of this trope, given its constant focus on the world of "tactical espionage".
+- The Metal Gear series is probably the king of this trope, given its constant focus on the world of "tactical espionage" and each game that's not a prequel takes place 20 Minutes into the Future.

-- The first Metal Gear came out in 1987 and takes place Twenty Minutes into the Future in the year 1995 (or 1996, depending on the source), while Metal Gear 2 Solid Snake came out in 1990 and takes place in 1999.
-Both reference the Soviet Union and the StB (Czechoslovakian Secret Police) still being around, and one character in Metal Gear 2 (a Czechoslovakian woman named Natasha) compares her doomed romance with an American (Frank) with the Berlin Wall (which was destroyed the same year the game came out).
-The plot summary of Metal Gear 2 that was included in Metal Gear Solid attempted to retcon some of these details by claiming that the army Zanzibarland fought for their independence was not from the USSR, but from the CIS, and by making Natasha (who herself was later renamed "Gustava" in re-releases of the game) into a former StB agent.
+- Metal Gear 2: Solid Snake, which was released in 1990 and takes place in 1999, references the Soviet Union and the StB (Czechoslovakian Secret Police) still being around.
+One character, a Czechoslovakian woman named Natasha, even compares her doomed romance with an American soldier (Frank) with the Berlin Wall (which was destroyed the same year the game came out).
+The plot summary of the game that was included in Metal Gear Solid attempted to reconcile some of these outdated inconsistencies by claiming that the army Zanzibarland fought for their independence was not the USSR, but the CIS, and by making Natasha (who herself was later renamed "Gustava" in re-releases of the game) into a former StB agent.

 - Metal Gear Solid came out in 1998, but the game itself takes place in 2005 (six years after Metal Gear 2), and has such glaringly outdated things such as the use of the term "Japanimation" instead of anime.